 'Here' as a demonstrative adverb of place can be used to emphasize the location of people or things that are near to us.
 When accompanied by a demonstrative pronoun, 'here' is typically used with 'this' when referring to a singular noun, and 'these' when referring to plural nouns.
 Let us take a look at the following examples:

 As you can see, if you remove the adverb, the sentence is still complete and meaningful.

 Maria told me these CDs

-Contrary to 'here', when we want to emphasize the place of something or someone far away from us, we mainly use 'there'.
+In contrast to 'here,' when we want to emphasize the location of something or someone that is far away from us, we typically use the demonstrative adverb 'there'.
 Pay attention to the following examples:

 Look at that café

 Some adverbs in Old English could be classified as demonstrative adverbs.
 However, these adverbs are now considered archaic and are not commonly used by native English speakers today.
 Take a look at the table below to become familiar with them:

 In ancient times, the adverbs 'hither' and 'thither' were used in place of 'here' and 'there'.
 'Hither' was used to refer to people or things that were near to us, while 'thither' was used to refer to people or things that were far away.
 Compare the following examples: